ARTICLE 2

 The Romans were even more lavish in their use of perfume than the Greeks.
 The Romans used oils to scent their hair, bodies, clothes, and even the walls of their houses!

-There are 188 references to oils in the Bible, and some, such as frankincense, myrrh, rosemary hyssop and spikenard were used for the anointing and healing of the sick.
+There are 188 references to oils in the Bible, and some, such as frankincense, myrrh, rosemary hyssop and spikenard.

-Biblical prophets recognized the use of essential oils as a protection against the ravages of disease.
+Biblical prophets recognized the use of essential oils as a protection.
 The Three Wise Men brought the oils of frankincense and myrrh to the Christ Child.
 In those days, frankincense was considered more precious than gold!

 Perhaps the oldest traditional use of essential oils is for emotional and spiritual purposes, Different fragrances have a calming, stimulating, elevating or suppressing action within the body.